jckaizen/azure-ad-port/network_analysis_and_nsgs/README.md

 ![Screenshot from 2023-07-11 12-08-59](https://github.com/jckaizen/azure-ad-port/assets/57122203/a6aa8d78-13af-43c5-845e-b30b6c9b2d2c)

-<p>And when you take a look at Wireshark you will notice queries for google.com</p>
+<p>And when you take a look at Wireshark, you will notice queries for google.com</p>

 ![Screenshot from 2023-07-11 12-09-10](https://github.com/jckaizen/azure-ad-port/assets/57122203/815b6628-842d-4ede-af7a-cff048284029)